-The thesis period for MESP runs from early April to late July, with a final submission deadline of 31 July 2021.
+The thesis period for MESP runs from early April to late July, with a final submission deadline of 31 July 2023.

-Prior to the start of the thesis semester, students are required to submit a short research proposal (usually in late January), which includes the proposed thesis topic, summary of the planned methodological approach, and proposed supervisor.
-Students will then work with their supervisor to refine the methodological approach and develop the literature base for their research prior to any field research undertaken during the thesis semester.
+Prior to the start of the thesis term, students are required to submit a short research proposal (usually in late January), which includes the proposed thesis topic, summary of the planned methodological approach, and proposed supervisor.
+Students will then work with their supervisor to refine the methodological approach and develop the literature base for their research prior to any field research undertaken during the thesis term.
 There will also be an opportunity (usually in February) to apply for small research grants to help cover the costs of any planned field research.
 MESP students will gain credits for thesis preparation work conducted throughout the academic year, which includes developing a thesis topic, establishing contact with a supervisor, learning about the department's requirements and expectations for master's theses, and developing a concrete research plan.

-During the thesis semester, students are expected to maintain regular contact with their supervisor and to submit any progress reports as required by him/her.
-All students are required to spend the first two weeks of the thesis semester at CEU.
+During the thesis term, students are expected to maintain regular contact with their supervisor and to submit any progress reports as required by them.
+All students are required to spend the first month (April) of the thesis term at CEU.
 Exceptions to this rule can only be granted following a written appeal to the supervisor and Head of Department, stating the grounds for the request for absence, and submitted as soon as the reason for proposed absence becomes known.
-In addition, students are encouraged to spend the final month of the thesis semester at CEU if circumstances permit.